 - Develop a guide or tutorial – Discuss how it is you do an aspect of the job you do.
 See what I did there?

 Do you have any great ideas for generating new content?
-Leave your thoughts in the comments below!
+Send us a pitch today!